 Philadelphia motorcycle accident lawyer Rand Spear explains, “Motorcycles appeal to people from all walks of life.
 If you enjoy taking in scenery from the back of a bike, make sure you do so safely.”

 If you have been injured in a motorcycle accident, don’t wait to discuss your case with an attorney.
-Visit us on the web or call Philadelphia and New Jersey motorcycle accident lawyer Rand Spear today at 888-373-4LAW.
+Contact us on the web or call the Philadelphia and New Jersey motorcycle accident lawyers at Spear Greenfield today at 888-373-4LAW.

 1 IHHS http://www.iihs.org/iihs/news/statusreport/article/37/1/1